PIPER THEATRE EDUCATION PROGRAMMING:

 An intensive musical theater experience where students learn to sing, dance, and act in a full musical.
 Students should have at least acted in one musical before and be seeking a rigorous environment.
 Students will audition for both shows.
 Preferences will be taken into consideration, but students in the intensives must remain open and may be cast in either production.

-Disney’s Newsies Jr.
+Disney’s Newsies Jr. (WAITLIST ONLY)

 Music by Alan Menken, lyrics by Jack Feldman, and a book by Harvey Fierstein